CRONWMMM/react-picture-viewer/README.md

 # react-picture-viewer

-An image viewer for React with no dependencies.
+An picture viewer for React with no dependencies.

 ![ReactPictureViewer Demo](https://raw.githubusercontent.com/CRONWMMM/react-picture-viewer/master/demo.gif)